 Migrating to a new policy administration system is a challenging task for any insurance carrier.
-Policy administration systems are the core of the insurance business and is the gateway to information into the company.
-With an effective policy administration system, carriers can achieve increased efficiency through reduced costs, improved business process, efficient management of complex paper work and customer service requirements.
+Policy administration systems are the core of the insurance business and are the gateway to information into the company.
+With an effective policy administration system, carriers can achieve increased efficiency through reduced costs, improved business processes, efficient management of complex paperwork, and customer service requirements.

 With multiple legacy systems, various business processes tangled together, silos of customer data, connected with most departments in an organization, making a change or migrating to a new one takes proper planning.

 Here are a few things to consider while migrating to a new system:

 A policy administration system is connected with many other applications in the organization.
 Sharing of data, information, and workflow among various departments will happen regularly.
 Making sure that the new PAS you are planning to take on enables effective data sharing is key since data sharing enables carriers to pull data related to various processes like underwriting, servicing, renewing, and so forth to apply analytically.

 Ease of operation